drovani/drovani.github.io/_posts/2014-03-21-Establishing-Knockoutjs-Design-Patterns.md

 > - A lack of standards can make your code unreadable.
 > - Disagreement over standards can cause check-in wars between developers.
 > - Seeing different standards in the same class can be extremely irritating.
-> I?m a big fan of what [Uncle Bob has to say](http://c2.com/cgi/wiki?UncleBobOnCodingStandards) about standards:
+> I'm a big fan of what [Uncle Bob has to say](http://c2.com/cgi/wiki?UncleBobOnCodingStandards) about standards:
 >
 > 1. Let them evolve during the first few iterations.
 > 1. Let them be team specific instead of company specific.
-> 1. Don?t write them down if you can avoid it.
+> 1. Don't write them down if you can avoid it.
 Rather, let the code be the way the standards are captured.
-> 1. Don?t legislate good design. (e.g. don?t tell people not to use goto)
+> 1. Don't legislate good design. (e.g. don't tell people not to use goto)
 > 1. Make sure everyone knows that the standard is about communication, and nothing else.
 > 1. After the first few iterations, get the team together to decide.